-Over the past few years, an army of at-home products which are said to work in a similar way to Olaplex has popped up across a number of different brands.
+Over the past few years, an army of at-home products that are said to work in a similar way to Olaplex has popped up across a number of different brands.
 From K18's Leave-in Molecular Repair Hair Mask to Living Proof's Triple Bond Complex, many combine elements of in-salon treatments to breathe life into dull, damaged hair.
 But one thing that truly effective bond repair hair products have in common is a hefty price tag.
-That's why everyone is going wild for this new high street version.
+That's why everyone is going wild for this new drugstore version.

 What are the benefits of bond repair hair products?

 First, let's go over the science.
 As cosmetic biochemist Nausheen Qureshi explains to R29, 'bond repair' is simply a marketing term to describe treatments that rebuild the hair's structure.
 This structure is made up of chemical bonds within the keratin (what hair is made of).
 Qureshi notes that continuously dyeing your hair, as well as heat styling, impacts hair the most.
-As a result, hair loses lipids (moisturising fats) and proteins (said to make hair strong) that are integral to its overall structure.
+As a result, hair loses lipids (moisturizing fats) and proteins (said to make hair strong) that are integral to its overall structure.